tomaszz95/tomaszz95/README.md

 ### NutriCuisine - A website to look up recipes, calculate the calories of the meal and of the products, and create a shopping list

 It is an application that allows you to search for recipes, check the calorie content of a product and make a shopping list.
 It is created in React (Typescript), using React Redux, React Router, Firebase, Local Storage and uses the food API.
-Depending on whether the user is logged in or not it provides additional functionality.
+Depending on whether the user is logged in or not, it provides additional functionality.
 <br/>

 [![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white)](https://github.com/tomaszz95/NutriCuisine)     [![Netlify](https://img.shields.io/badge/netlify-%23000000.svg?style=for-the-badge&logo=netlify&logoColor=#00C7B7)](https://nutricuisine.netlify.app/)